otechdo/commiter/README.md

 * **Probe:** Experimental features
 * **Slingshot Maneuver:** Reverting changes

-## Enhancing Your Workflow with Cosmic Commits

-# Incorporating cosmic commit types into your workflow can offer several practical benefits:

 ## **Automated Processes:**

 * **Changelog Generation:** Many tools can automatically generate changelogs or release notes based on your commit messages.
 With standardized commit types, these tools can easily identify and categorize changes, making your release process more efficient.